kristoferlund/ic-siwe/packages/ic_siwe_js/README.md

 ## Installation

-In addition to `ic-use-siwe-identity`, these peer dependencies are required:
+In addition to `ic-siwe-js`, these peer dependencies are required:

-- `wagmi`
 - `viem`
 - `@dfinity/agent`
 - `@dfinity/candid`